Volunteers receive discounted tuition, priority registration, and a stipend applied as credit.

 What do volunteers do?
 Classroom helpers simply help the kids follow instructions for 50 minutes (e.g., “No, sweetie, cut the construction paper, not your hair.”)
-We also have hall monitors and babysitters.
+We also have hall monitors, babysitters, and people to help us set up and clean up.

 Can I volunteer if I have young kids with me?
 Sure.
 However, we can only use you as a hall monitor or babysitter, and we typically have more volunteers than positions.